cantis/CoinPurse/readme.md

 ## 5 February
 Some significant progress, did a re-factor and moved to a functional application structure model.
 Moved the `wsgi.py` file to the root of the project and re-factored the links.
 That got the docker setup working.
 Fixed the database creation code so the dabase now builds a new datbase properly, see the db_notes for instructions on how to create the datbase.
 Next up is reporting using the google sheets API.

+## 9 February
+Well, after a fight, got the Flask_Login working.
+You'll want to pay attenton to where the parts of this are actually configured.
+The examples showed the LoginManager - UserLoader being configured in the application factory `__init__.py`.
+In this case I set up the auth blueprint in the factory but the rest is done in the User Model.
+I was gettign all kinds of metadata errors and ALL of the tests jammed.
+The re-configuration as I have it now works.